dmitry-ivanov/laravel-testing-tools/README.md

 #### `willSeeException()`

-Adding expectation that exception of the specified class, with specified message and specified code will be thrown:
+Adds expectation that exception of the specified class, with specified message and specified code will be thrown:

 ```php
 $this->willSeeException(RuntimeException::class, 'Oops!
 Houston, we have a problem!');